 Washington D.C., our nations capital, is the epicenter of American tradition.
 With all Federal Government Agencies interspersed between national monuments and foreign embassies, it is imperative that Washington D.C. maintains a forward-looking stance with regards to both infrastructure and technology.
 Fellow computer science students at the University of Maryland utilized this drive to develop “Project Sidewalk”, a unique web-based application that allows users to rank sidewalk accessibility around Washington D.C.
 Ultimately, “Project Sidewalk” aims to generate a complete and up-to-the-minute mapping of all accessibility issues so that wheelchair and mobile scooter users are better able to plan their route around the city.
 After reviewing their data and findings, we would like to further extend the reach of this project by investigating possible correlations between problematic sidewalk infrastructure, real estate, and crime data.

 Using crime data from June 2016 to June 2017 from crimemap.dc.org and real estate data from June 2013 to May 2017 from zillow.com, we completed random forest analysis to predict accessibility issues.
 We used the “Project Sidewalk” data to verify our findings, with the results showing an accuracy score that was better than just merely selecting problem sidewalks by chance.
 We used a geometric grid scale to granulize the data block by block and compared the results to the neighborhood grouped housing data and found that regionality played a part in the results.
-In general, the the grid squares, the better the accessibility prediction.
+In general, the fewer the grid squares, the better the accessibility prediction.
 For nearly all our predictions, we had an accuracy of at least 60% or higher.
 For future research, we plan to investigate sidewalk traffic patterns to further optimize our results.
 With the problem sidewalk predictions and a ranking of most frequented sidewalks, like those surrounding public transportation or near tourist attractions, city planners can efficiently allocate a budget to fix accessibility problems.

 By using this data, cities are able to use real estate and crime data as a means to get accessibility data without spending exorbitant amounts of money.
 We want problematic public infrastructure to be fixed proactively, instead of retroactively, as it is now.
 Creating a more efficient system to identify and eventually prioritize sidewalk problems is the future of public infrastructure and using the methods described here is a low cost, accurate way to accomplish that.
 We have documented the relevant findings from “Project Sidewalk”, why they are relevant, a brief overview of the data we utilized, the results from our testing and finally, our analysis regarding the Washington D.C. accessibility data, crime statistics, and housing prices.
 We plan to use data from “Project Sidewalk”, “crimemap.dc.gov”, and “zillow.com” to run analysis and determine potential relationships between sidewalk accessibility, crime statistics, and real estate valuations in order to efficiently predict accessibility data.